getsentry/sentry-docs/docs/quickstart.rst

     '{PROTOCOL}://{PUBLIC_KEY}:{SECRET_KEY}@{HOST}/{PATH}{PROJECT_ID}'

-If you use the Sentry Cloud Edition and you are signed into your account, the documentation will refer to your actual DSNs and you can select the correct one, on the top right of this page for adjusting the examples for easy copy pasting::
+If you use the Hosted Sentry and you are signed into your account, the documentation will refer to your actual DSNs and you can select the correct one, on the top right of this page for adjusting the examples for easy copy pasting::